美国芝加哥市卧螺式离心机废水处理解决方案

 我们的城市地区每天向下水道排放多达2.5亿立方米的未经处理的废水。在美国芝加哥市,世界上最大的水回收厂正在对这些废水进行处理并清除这些统计数据。

-日期 2023-11-28 作者 Erika GimbelThe Stickney Water Reclamation Plant, situated in Chicago, a major metropolitan area in the heart of the American Midwest, has the distinction of being the largest water reclamation plant in the world.
-Built in the late 1920s, the plant processes 2.4 to 5.3 billion litres of wastewater daily for the central part of Chicago and 43 suburban communities, populated with some 2.5 million people.
+日期 2023-11-28The Stickney Water Reclamation Plant, located in Chicago—a major metropolitan area in the heart of the American Midwest—holds the distinction of being one of the largest water reclamation plants in the world.
+Built in the late 1920s, the plant processes 2.4 to 5.3 billion liters of wastewater daily, serving central Chicago and 43 suburban communities with a combined population of approximately 2.5 million people.

-It’s a big job.
 Every time someone in that area uses a sink or flushes the toilet, that water goes through a complex cleaning process in order to protect the environment.

 Untreated wastewater is a global environmental issue.
 Urban areas release about 150 to 250 million cubic metres of contaminated water per day into our planet’s topsoil, rivers, lakes and oceans, according to a report from the United Nations Environment Programme, the UN Human Settlements Programme and the UN Secretary General’s Advisory Board on Water and Sanitation, in partnership with the members of UN Water.
 This sewage causes disease, threatens food supplies and creates what are known as “dead zones” in the ocean.